mdeff/ntds_2019/projects/README.md

 As the goal is the classification of links, we will here build the [line graph](https://en.wikipedia.org/wiki/Line_graph) of the social network between terrorists.
 That is, instead of having terrorists as nodes and relationships between them as edges, relationships will be nodes and terrorists will be edges.

+We warn the students that the 106 features given in this dataset are undocumented so that it can not be used for interpreting the data or doing anything meaningful.
+The students who choose this project will have to increase the dataset by collecting data from other source of information about terrorism.

 Resources:
 * <https://linqs.soe.ucsc.edu/node/236>
 * <http://www.cs.umd.edu/~sen/lbc-proj/LBC.html>